Find Affordable College Courses

 Huntsville, AL

-Out of the 11 schools in Alabama that were part of this year’s ranking, Oakwood University landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Oakwood University is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
 Oakwood is a small private not-for-profit school located in the medium-sized city of Huntsville.

 Women make up 68% of the liberal arts / sciences and humanities majors at the school.